maciej-ka/learning-notes/react2.md

 React will reuse Promise that was created on the server,
 making the data available as soon as possible.

+How this is possible?
+Promise Serialization Abstraction
+React introduces a mechanism to represent the "state"of a promise rather than the promise itself.
+This representation includes:
+- A unique identifier for the promise
+- The current state (pending/fulfilled/rejected)
+- The result/error (when available)

 #### Next.js experimental SSR
 Steaming is a pain to set up.